Metabolic disorder: a personal history.

 exhausted but wired

 Raising little kids is hard.
 Doing it with no help in a foreign country is like a mental endurance sport.
 Now with two children who considered ‘nap time’ a suggestion and living in an unfamiliar city, I resorted to driving the kids around as they napped.
-As a child I’d gotten a lot of things from food had found food to be a comforting distraction tool.
+As a child I’d used food as a comforting distraction tool.
 My brain rediscovering this prewired survival system now.
 With little time to prepare food for myself, I began to rely more and more on highly palatable, ultra-processed foods (UPFs).
-The instant gratification and sugary reward UPFs provided gave my still undiagnosed ADHD the dose of dopamine it used to get from me looking after myself.
-The slippery slope was primed and ready for me to go down it.
+The instant gratification and sugary reward that UPFs provided gave my exhausted system and still as yet undiagnosed ADHD the dose of dopamine that I used to get from looking after myself.
+The slippery slope was primed and ready for me to fall down it.

 The age of convenience

 Most of us go through our days unaware of the many, many ways we’re are being manipulated by policy and industry.
-It’s my belief that no single industry is better at manipulation than the food industry.
+It’s my belief that no single industry is better at this manipulation than the food industry.
 Manipulating human behavior for it’s own benefit is basically their raison d’être.
-They’ve been studying our preferences and behavior for generations and they know exactly what we want.
-We want sweetness, saltiness and for food to feel good in our mouth.
-We want food to be easy to eat and super convenient.
+They’ve been studying our preferences and behavior for decades and they know exactly what draws us in.
+We want sweetness, saltiness, for food to feel good in our mouth (mouthfeel), calories and ‘value for money’ in the form of large servings.
+We want food to be easy to eat and convenient.
 Basically, our biology primes us to want as little resistance to food and eating as possible.
 I’m a Gen Xer, so I can still remember a time when home cooked food was the norm, eating out was rare and drive throughs were a novelty.
 These days the reverse is true.
-The food industry has married convenience and palatability so well it created a ‘bliss state’ of food that we find irresistible.
+The food industry has married convenience and palatability so well, it has created a ‘bliss state’ of food that we find irresistible.

 Sugary coffees were bliss for me.
-Large, very sweet coffee was something I’d never experienced before.
+Large, very sweet coffees were something I’d never experienced before.
 And to have access to it from my car?!
 To this day there is virtually no drive through coffee in Australia.
-There, to get a simple cup of coffee produces plenty of resistance.
-Resistance comes in the form of finding a parking space, having to get the kids out of the car, walking to the cafe, waiting in line, ordering, waiting for it to be made (while entertaining said children), walking back to the car balancing your standard unsweetened, 8oz flat white in one hand, reloading the kids into carseats and inevitably forgetting the coffee you just left on the car roof until it rolls down the front wind screen at the first red light.
+To get a simple cup of coffee produces plenty of resistance.
+Resistance in the form of finding a parking space, having to get the kids out of the car, walking to the cafe, waiting in line, ordering, waiting for it to be made (while entertaining the children), walking back to the car balancing your standard unsweetened, 8oz flat white in one hand, reloading the kids into carseats and inevitably forgetting about your precious coffee that you left on the car roof while you were piling wriggling toddlers into their car seats until it rolls down the front wind screen at the first red light.
 Yeah, pass.
 Definitely gives you pause to think ‘Maybe I’ll just wait til I get home’.
-No such pause exists in America.
-Car culture has removed any resistance that once existed to ultra-processed foods.
+No pause exists in America.
+Car culture and social policies have not only removed any resistance to ultra-processed foods, they’ve made it the ‘better choice’.

-With no resistance in place to make me pause, it became habit to mindlessly turn into the driveway for my standard now 12 oz, syrupy coffee, conditioned to crave this ‘bliss food’ every day because it had become wired as my habit.
-Children asleep in the car, podcast low on the radio.
-Day after day, week after week, month after month.
-I use this coffee story as an example but in truth, all other aspects of my life had veered towards the path of least resistance as well.
+With no resistance in place and physical and emotional exhaustion the norm, it was easy to create a habit that had me automatically turning into the Starbuck’s driveway at 1.30pm each day for my standard 12 oz, syrupy coffee ‘pick me up’.
+Why not throw in a ham and cheese panini since I’m here anyway and haven’t had lunch?
+This is what the fast food industry is aiming for.
+It suits them if we follow our habit day after day, week after week, month after month ($$$$).
+I use this Starbuck’s story as an example but in truth, all other aspects of my life had veered towards the path of least resistance as well.
 And at the end of a long day kid wrangling or dealing with office politics, my husband and I would often phone it out.
 Dinner that is.
-We were so tired that the mental load of the final decision of the day, what to have for dinner, was just too much.
-Especially when delicious food could appear at our door after a few clicks on an app.
+We were so tired by our day to day that the mental load of figuring out what to feed ourselves for dinner was a step too far.
+Especially when there never seemed to be the right ingredients in the fridge to make a whole meal and our favorite cuisines could appear at our door from a few clicks on an app.

 What’s up doc?

 While I still managed to get my kids to all of their health appointments, I rarely visited a doctor myself.
-Sometime in 2018, it occurred to me that when I did make it to a check-up, the conversation found itself circling my expanding waist circumference and worsening blood test results.
+Sometime in 2018, it occurred to me that every time I did get to a check-up, the conversation always ended up circling my expanding waist circumference and worsening blood test results.
 It pissed me right off.
 This isn’t a criticism of my doctor’s medical knowledge or bedside manner, rather the result of the mindset I was in.
 She was right.
-I knew visceral fat was a health ‘no no’ and I knew my blood test results were ‘concerning’.
-But I was physically and emotionally strung out from just existing each day.
-My doctor’s concerns landed as criticism.
-My brain had decided that everyone else had their shit together, except me.
-I was fluent in negative self talk.
+I knew visceral fat was a health no no and I knew my blood test results were ‘concerning’.
+But when you’re physically and emotionally strung out from just surviving each day, doctor’s concerns sound more like criticism.
+Everyone seemed to have their shit together except me.
+I’d become fluent in negative self talk.
 I disassociated during my doctor’s health warnings.
 Internally eye rolling and thinking ‘For crying out loud I’m a bloody dietitian!
 I already know this stuff’.
 My inner critic hitting back with ‘Then why aren't you doing something about it?’.
 I never actually told my doctor I was a dietitian, which is pretty significant in hindsight.
-Either way, none of her advice stuck because a) I already knew it and b) I didn’t want to know.
+None of her advice stuck because a) I already knew it and b) I didn’t want to know.
 I was in my (late) 30s and thought ‘I’m still young, I’ll fix it later when I have more time’.
-So I’d participate in the conversation just enough for her to be able to note ‘covered weight loss’ in my medical records and get the hell outta there.
+So I participated in our talks just enough for her to be able to note ‘covered weight loss’ in my records and get the hell outta there.
 Back to my predictable, day to day, anxiety driven tasks of caretaking everyone else in my life and building resentments for later on.
 Then, the pandemic arrived.

 hitting the skids